josiahn99/kc1yqn-website/projects/propagation/index.md

 **Goals:** Understand local repeater infrastructure and how VHF / UHF radio waves propogate.
 Develop a baseline for comparing future antennas and troposcopic ducting.

 Before I bought my first radio, I was concerned I wouldn't hear anything.
-This was largely a result of a quick google search - even from the 2nd floor of my house, it appeared I would be physically limited to repeaters within a 6 mile radius.
-I realized later this didn't consider factors like ground elevation and repeater height, and ultimately I've been able to work wide coverage repeaters much further than expected.
+Initial Google searches seeemed to confirm this.
+I realized as soon as I started listening that I significantly underestimated my reception and have been able to work wide coverage repeaters much further than expected.

+Below is a summary of my initial thinking, how I've revised my thinking based on observations.

 ### Initial Expectation - Line of Site Calculations

-The first and primary determinant for line-of-site VHF/UHF communication is based on the curvature of the earth.
-Derived from the pythagorean theorem, the equation for distance is based on the heights of the transmitting station (there's actually a lot more than that, as you'll see further on in this article):
+The primary determinant for line-of-site VHF/UHF communication is the earth's curvature.
+Derived from the pythagorean theorem, the equation for distance is based on the heights of the transmitting station (as I learned, there's more to it):

 d = 1.23 * sqrt(h)